Jbug1/sluiceBox/README.md

 Filtah accepts Fastq files as input for RNAseq data and fasta files as input for reference genome data.

+The motivating concept behind Filtah is that it should be possible to get a representative subset of reads by a process that is much less computationally intensive than aligning all RNAseq reads to a reference genome.
+Of course checking RNAseq reads for an exact match in a reference genome will not prove fruitful.
+Even slight discrepancies (sequencing errors, isoforms, snps, etc.) will lead to a failure of exact matching.
+Computing more robust similarity/distance scores for all points on the genome quickly increases computational needs to the point where we may as well just align the full RNAseq dataset.
+Filtah aims to strike a balance between these two extremes.

+Filtah first breaks down a given reference genome into all k-mers of a given length (keySize parameter).
+Storing all these k-mers requires approximately O(nk) memory, where k is keySize.
+For large genomes, storing/accessing a hash set of this size could prove problematic for many machine specifications.
+Filtah thus makes use of a bloom filter data structure, in order to decrease memory needs.
+The bloom filter implementation also offers improved query speed over other hashed types.

+Filtah begins with a large zero array.
+K-mer values are then passed through two hash functions in order to determine which bits in the array to set to 1 during filter population.
+During examination of RNAseq data, k-mers of the same length are processed through the same two hash functions and checked in the filter.
+If Filtah is being run in positive mode, only those reads whose k-mers show a 1 value at both hased positions in the filter will be retained.
+This implementation guarantees that if we check the filter with a k-mer that was identical to some k-mer used to populate the filter, that read will be retained.
+There is a potential for false positives in this case, but not false negatives.
+If filtah is being run in negative mode, there is no such guarantee.

+The flexFactor parameter determines the maximum number of non-overlapping k-mers are checked in the filter for each RNAseq read.
+K-mers are chosen to be non-overlapping in order to guarantee that a RNA-seq read with a given number of discrepancies from the reference genome will be retained.
+Discrepancies can include any discrepancy in the sequence itself or a splice gap.
+A flex factor of 2 guarantees that an RNA-seq read with 1 such discrepancy will be retained, for example, assuming that the read length is at least keySize*2).
+Set the flex factor such that keySize*flexFactor is longer than the longest read in the set to check all possible non-overlapping k-mers.

 .
 <a name="Instructions"/>
 ## Instructions